 - Chain and sprockets: Make sure your chain and sprockets are in good shape.

 - Check for fluid leaks: There cannot be any oil, coolant or gas leaks.
 We do not require you to drain or replace your coolant, but make sure there are no leaks.
 A slimy tire can ruin your day.

 - Steering and suspension: Your suspension and steering mechanisms should operate smoothly with no notchiness.
-If you are interested in learning more about tuning your suspension, consider our Suspension Seminar.

 If you have any concerns, please see your regular maintenance specialist to have the situation checked for your track day.
 Better to be sure in advance than sorry at the track.

 The Ride and Bike Requirements page of our website has the information you’ll need.